jupyter/notebook/docs/source/notebook_7_features.md

 Notebook 7 automatically switches to a more compact layout on mobile devices, making it convenient to run code on the go.

 ![a screenshot of the compact view on mobile devices](https://user-images.githubusercontent.com/591645/101995448-2793f380-3cca-11eb-8971-067dd068ccbe.gif)

+## References

+This was just a quick overview of the new features in Notebook 7.
+For more details, you can check out the following resources:

+- The [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/latest/) is a great resource to learn more about JupyterLab and the extensions available.
+Since Notebook 7 is based on JupyterLab, many of the features and extensions available for JupyterLab are also available for Notebook 7.
+- [Migration Guide](./migrating.md) for Notebook 7, which explains how to migrate from the Classic Notebook to Notebook 7.